Toshi's Table

 What You'll Find on Toshi's Table

-• A variety of plant-forward recipes like butternut squash chili and oven roasted cabbage and potatoes.
+• A variety of plant-forward recipes like butternut squash chili, oven roasted cabbage and potatoes and goat cheese stuffed mushrooms.

 • Simple yet elegant cocktails such as this lemon basil martini or my seasonal winter old fashioned!